-The Inter-PLMN specification 3GPP TS 29.573 [10] has been produced by 3GPP to specify the protocol definitions and message flows, and also the APIs for the procedures on the PLMN (Public Land Mobile Network) interconnection interface (i.e. N32)
+3GPP TS 29.573 [10] has been produced by 3GPP to specify the protocol definitions and message flows, and also the APIs for the procedures on the PLMN (Public Land Mobile Network) interconnection interface (i.e. N32)

-As stated in 3GPP TS 29.573 [10] the N32 interface is used between the SEPPs of a VPMN and a HPMN in roaming scenarios.
-Furthermore, 3GPP has specified N32 to be considered as two separate interfaces: N32-c and N32-f.
+The N32 interface is used between the SEPPs of a VPMN and a HPMN in roaming scenarios.
+3GPP has specified N32 to be considered as two separate interfaces: N32-c and N32-f.